 There are two primary ways you can receive prescription drug coverage—with Original Medicare and Medicare Part D or a Medicare Advantage plan that includes prescription drug coverage.
 Because those are the only two options, it is generally not possible to be enrolled in a Prescription Drug Plan and a Medicare Advantage plan simultaneously.
-It’s important to note that prescription drug coverage is not mandatory; however, you may be assessed a penalty if you enroll at a later time.
-If you wait 63 or more days after your Initial Enrollment Period is over, it’s possible you may be assessed a late enrollment penalty; therefore, it is recommended that you sign up for Medicare Part D as soon as you become eligible.
+It’s important to note that prescription drug coverage is not mandatory; however, you may be assessed a penalty if you wait 63 or more days after your Initial Enrollment Period ends.

 When to Enroll